 It is one of the most satisfying thing to do – create a shape from another naturally occurring object.
 Where stone makes you go slower, wood lets you go fast and make your mistakes more quickly.

 At the beginning of nearly any class I have started in a workshop, there is a certain annoyance at the time that is always taken, to run through the tools, the safety… Growing up as the carpenters kid, with a neighbor who had cut a thumb off in a ban saw, my brain and body have a healthy respect for tools.
 As Noel started to speak about his tools, my impatience wandered away as I saw his passion for his craft.
-What you miss when not stopping and giving the attention to a woodcarver / stonecarver as he goes through his tools, is the love he has for these things that assist to bring a dream to life.
+What you miss when not stopping and giving the attention to a woodcarver / stonecarver as he goes through his tools, is the love he has for these things that assist to bring a dream to life, including using CBD to help sleep.
 Each tool can be costly, require attention and must be put away properly for the next time it is used.
 Some of the tools are older than Noel.
 In the impatience, you miss this, and sometimes get a little to brave.
-I have spent more time in a shop, running wood through saws than most girls and still after everything, I shed a little blood from such sharp tools. (just a prick)
+I have spent more time in a shop, running wood through saws than most girls and still after everything, I shed a little blood from such sharp tools, (just a prick)

 So after we got through emptying the full tool box, that kept filling the table like Mary Poppins’s carpet bag, we then learned what each one was for, what their purpose was.
 We were also provided with our own custom made mallets for carving to keep!
 There were several different hardness of wood provided for samples as well.
 Many I had never heard of before, each with a history of how they have been used from ships rudders to tool boxes.
 (Here is an article on why you need special wood for ships) Then we moved on to sharpening.
 In my tool box somewhere I have a sharpening stone I bought in an English flea market and never really knew how to use it.
 I had never thought much about the stone the old wooden box contained.
 He took time to explain the different types of sharpening stones, where they come from, that an Arkansas stone is best, and how to keep from damaging them with the use of oils.
 My father just used to spit on his, but now I know better!